cristoichkov/Abies_religiosa_vs_ozone/GENERAL_README.md

 :file_folder: **`/metadata`**

 This is a directory.
-It contains .csv, .txt and other files non product of scripts.
+It contains .csv, .txt and other files to do the analysis.

 :file_folder: **`/outputs`**